ChippySquared/quick_programs/README.md

 ### ecommerce_box_finder

 This program assists in determining the most suitable box size for shipping products in an e-commerce setting.
 It evaluates the dimensions of items and suggests the optimal box to ensure efficient packaging and shipping.
+It uses a binary search algorithm **{O(log n)}.**

 ### email_sender